By: Nicholas King.

 It's about time Voopoo released a mini version of the popular Drag model, although the Mini has an internal 4400mAh which aren't going to suit everyone.
 The full-sized Drag 2 (with 2 external 18650 batteries) and Mini only really have slight aesthetic changes, the main one being an off-center 510 connector at the top, which is slightly raised to avoid scratching the mod when using oversized tanks and some slight curves on the sides to improve the feel.
 But why try to fix something that's not broken!
 Overall a great mod, although the addition of FIT modes within the menu is a little redundant as you will hardly tell the difference between them.

 Voopoo had much success with the original Drag when released, and was claimed to be one of the best-selling box mods of all time.
 So how could they improve things further?
-So it seems Voopoo were a little bit worried about what to do!
+So it seems Voopoo was a little bit worried about what to do!
 Should they release a Drag 2 with the same chipset and performance but improve the design slightly, or reduce the size with an internal battery and slightly less wattage output?
 Well, they opted for both!
 Releasing both the Voopoo Drag 2 and the Voopoo Drag 2 Mini Kits!
 Let’s see how they did in comparison to the best!

 When you compare the design of the original Voopoo Drag against the Drag 2, there are only slight changes.
 First, the size is pretty much the same, the button and screen layout are exactly the same but the edges are more rounded in version 2.
 For the eagle-eyed users out there you will also notice the side logo is slightly further down on the Drag 2.
 The only other obvious change in the design is the newly positioned 510 adaptor, which is now in the center.